ayrat555/ayrat555.github.io/_posts/2018-04-29-evm-basics.md

 ### Introduction

 This week we, at Mana project, finally made all official EVM tests pass.
 I think it's time to write a post describing its inner magic with code examples from our project.
-So every crypto alchemist<a name="footnote1">1</a> interested in Ethereum can follow along.
+So every crypto alchemist<sup>[1](#footnote1)</sup> interested in Ethereum can follow along.

 ### Background